Yuzu28/React-E-commerce-Site/README.md

 ## Description
-* A Chinese Zodiac T-Shirts store that allow users to view different items and add items to their cart.
+* A Chinese Zodiac T-Shirts store that allow users to view different price items and add items to their cart.
 There is also a function that allow users to checkOut.